danpoynor/basic-twig-template-views-demo/README.md

     └── twig/
 ```

-3. Open your IDE in the current directory with soemthing like `code .`.
+3. Open your IDE in the current directory with something like `code .`.
 4. Create a `public` folder with an `index.php` file inside it.
 5. Copy the [Basic API Usage](https://twig.symfony.com/doc/3.x/api.html) code from the documentation, or use something like this in the `index.php` file: